 This service is open to all Creighton students, faculty, staff, and alumni, with priority given to current students, faculty, and staff.

-$.10 per gram for filament used (some filament may be used as support structure and will be removed during post-processing).
+$.10 per gram when printed on the Ultimaker 2+, Ultimaker 2+ Extended, or Crealtiy Printmill. $.15 per gram when printed on the Ulitmaker S5.
+Some filament may be used as support structure and will be removed during post-processing.

 Printing times vary on the size and complexity of the print.
 Longer wait times may occur due to large class assignments.
 Please allow up to seven days for prints to be finished.
 You will receive a cost/time estimate after your request has been processed by the staff.